 necessary to explicitly configure these settings.
 For detailed

 descriptions, see Monitoring settings.

 xpack.monitoring.exporters: my_local: type: local my_remote: type: http host: [ "10.1.2.3:9200", ... ] auth: username: my_username password: changeme connection: timeout: 6s read_timeout: 60s ssl: ... proxy: base_path: /some/base/path headers: My-Proxy-Header: abc123 My-Other-Thing: [ def456, ... ] index.name.time_format: YYYY-MM

-User authentication for those using X-Pack security or some other form of user authentication protecting the cluster.
+User authentication for those using Elastic Stack security features or some other form of user authentication protecting the cluster.

 Optional base path to prefix any outgoing request with in order to work with proxies.

 Arbitrary key/value pairs to define as headers to send with every request.
 The array-based key/value format sends one header per value.